openstack/tacker/doc/source/devref/api_extensions.rst

 ==============

-API extensions is the standard way of introducing new functionality to the Neutron project, it allows plugins to determine if they wish to support the functionality or not.
+API extensions is the standard way of introducing new functionality to the Tacker project, it allows plugins to determine if they wish to support the functionality or not.

 Examples
 ========